abidh/llvm-project/flang/docs/DebugGeneration.md

 Cons:
 1. It operates at the Op level so generating `CompileUnitAttr` and `DISubprogramAttr` and passing them around may be an issue.
-2. DeclareOp is removed before codegen.
+2. `DeclareOp` is removed before codegen.
-3. As conversion to LVMM dialect runs, the ordering may present some difficulties.
-By the time, `DeclareOp` is processed, the earlier ops on which it was depending on have been converted to LLVM dialect.
-Doing everything here may not be as straight forward as it seems.
+3. Even if `DeclareOp` is retained, creating debug metadata while some ops have been coverted to LLVMdialect and others are not may cause its own issues.
+We need to walk the ops chain to extract the information which may be problematic in this case.
 4. Some source information is lost by this point.
 Examples include information about namelists, source line information about field of derived types etc.